FedeDP/ncursesFM/README.md

 * "--loglevel" {0,1,2,3} to change program loglevel.
 * "--persistent_log" {0,1} -> to disable(enable) log persistency across program restarts.

 Log file is located at "$USERHOME/.ncursesfm.log".
-It is overwritten each time ncursesFM starts.
+It is overwritten each time ncursesFM starts (unless persistent_log option is != 0).
 Log levels:
 * 0 : log errors only.
 * 1 : log warnings and errors.
 * 2 : log info messages, warnings and errors.